 'Good Evening, Newcastle!'
 David Bowie in Sunderland (1987)

-Accepted wisdom seems to be that Bowie was brilliant right through the 70s but went commercial (and a bit crap) in the mid-80s.
+Accepted wisdom seems to be that Bowie was brilliant right through the 70s but went commercial (and crap) in the 80s.
+Bowie would later point to the mid 80s as his "low point".

 To begin with, the only Bowie album I could find was a dodgy pirate cassette a relative had brought home from the Middle East: Tonight.

-The music pirates had padded out a 60 minute cassette with older songs, so for quite a while I thought When I'm Five and Let Me Sleep Beside You were recorded at the same time as Loving the Alien and Blue Jean.
-That's how much I knew about the Bowie back catalogue.
+The pirates had padded out a 60 minute cassette with older songs, so for quite a while I thought When I'm Five and Let Me Sleep Beside You were recorded at the same time as Loving the Alien and Blue Jean.
+That's how much I knew about the Bowie back catalogue in 1985.

 It was only when I bought a secondhand vinyl copy of Tonight (£2.50 from the Tuesday market in Newton Aycliffe) that I realised the album had 9 tracks.